 Aristo Engine differences:

-The VVTi 2jzgte engine also came in the Aristo (1998-2002), as I’ve done a conversion using this engine I can provide some information on the differences, some more information is on my project conversion thread from supraforums AU but soon to be summaried and added to a new post on 2JZGARAGE – Project SZR to TT.
+The VVTi 2jzgte engine also came in the 1998-2005 Aristo V300 (JZS161), as I’ve done a conversion using this engine I can provide some information on the differences, some more information is on my project conversion thread from supraforums AU but soon to be summarised and added to a new post on 2JZGARAGE – Project SZR to TT.

 If you are swapping this engine into a supra you will need to do the following: